 29 Forest Road, London E8 3BY

-Young Hackney is also available for two nights a week at:
+Young Hackney is also available Tuesday evenings at:

 Guinness Trust Estate, Stamford Hill, N16 5QT

 Find out more on the Young Hackney website or call 020 8356 7404.

 Hackney Youth Parliament represents the views of young people in the borough.
 They aim to advocate on behalf of all their peers and contribute to positive change for all young people.
 They run campaigns about important issues, and hold regular events and consultations.
 Getting involved will give you some great skills and contact for your future working life.

 Volunteering is a great way of learning new skills and using your spare time constructively.
 Volunteering is something that you can put on your CV and talk about when being interviewed for jobs as well as for college and university places.
 In Hackney there are currently lots of volunteering opportunities available to young people.